storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

   - Cordova pre-7.0.0 do not automatically save the state of added plugins and platforms (`--save` flag is needed for Cordova pre-7.0.0)
   - It may be needed to use `cordova prepare` in case of cordova-ios pre-4.3.0 (Cordova CLI `6.4.0`).
   - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-- This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evcore-free-dependencies` (with sqlite3 and Android-evcore-native-driver dependencies) from npm.
+- This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evplus-ext-free-dependencies` (with SQLite3 and Android-sqlite-evplus-ext-native-driver-free components) from GitHub.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
 The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
 - This plugin version includes the following extra (non-standard) features:
   - BASE64 integrated from [brodybits / sqlite3-base64](https://github.com/brodybits/sqlite3-base64), using [brodybits / libb64-encode](https://github.com/brodybits/libb64-encode) (based on <http://libb64.sourceforge.net/> by Chris Venter, public domain)